Rust-GCC/gccrs/gcc/config/riscv/zicond.md

 ;; in the two arms.

 ;; Simple rv32 or rv64 ops where we can zero either operand to make ;; it neutral.
-Two as the the common and potentially neutral op in ;; the 2nd if-then-else can be swapped.
+Two as the common and potentially neutral op in ;; the 2nd if-then-else can be swapped.
 (define_split
   [(set (match_operand:X 0 "register_operand")